Written by Susan Lane SLCM Keeper of ColourMine

-I was advertised in the local free newspaper as a rescue
+I was advertised in the local free newspaper

 Pro Dogs Direct were trying to find a home for me

-I came from a bad home but I wasn’t bad you see
+I came from a bad home but I wasn’t bad, you see

-There were lots of us rescued
+There were lots of us rescued, because our “home”

 It was so smelly and covered everywhere

-With unmentionable bodily fluid
+With unmentionable bodily fluid and lots of dead hair

-So did everything in there
+We weren’t ever walked, so did everything in there

 It wasn’t even better to go outside

-That was even more disgusting
+That was even more disgusting, for the others and me

 Oh dear, it was such an awful place to be